joshuar/go-hass-agent/README.md

 various system features.
 A selection of device controls are provided by default, and you can configure additional controls to execute D-Bus commands or scripts/executables.
 See [Control via MQTT](#-mqtt-sensors-and-controls).
+- **Events:** Go Hass Agent will send a few events when certain things happen on the device running the agent (for example, user logins/logouts).
+You can listen for these events and react on them in Home Assistant automations.

 [⬆️ Back to Top](#-table-of-contents)